 Research projects already exist that have shown promise for curing disease like Tay-Sachs, but many of them fade away to do lack of funding.
-A gene therapy project has shown great promise in animal models, but has slowed and become more expensive due to toxicity issues.
+A Tay-Sachs Gene Therapy Consortium has shown great promise in animal models, but has slowed and become more expensive due to toxicity issues.
 We believe we have fixed those issues and are pushing towards clinical trials in early 2017.
 A GM2 inhibitor (NB-DGJ) has shown excellent result in laboratory setting to reduce the waste product created in brain cells.
 The problem is the drug is not produced for human subjects because there is not enough demand (that is code for no profit margins).
 The science is ready to breakthrough but funding is lagging behind.
 The are just beginning a new Inhibitor project at Boston College on a drug believed to be more effective than ND-DGJ and less expensive (Jan 2016).
 The new model for research is a dedicated, motivated partnership between the research groups and the activists.
 Tay-Sachs disease has the dedicated, motivated research team in place - we need to supply the activists with funds to move the research forward.

 Once the cure is found, the foundation will focus on education and screening.
 We will spread the word about Tay-Sachs disease and its treatment.
 We will help to educate people in high risk populations about screening for the Tay-Sachs gene.